CANADIAN STANDARDS AND GUIDELINES

-The National Competency Profile for Career Development Professionals is now available for CDPs across Canada to use, and reference in their daily work.
+The new National Competency Profile for Career Development Professionals is now available for CDPs across Canada to use, and reference in their daily work.
+Please note we are still using the old ones for CCDP Application purposes.
+Please refer to them here.

 The Canadian Standards & Guidelines for Career Development Practitioners is a voluntary code of conduct for those in the field.
 They were developed to: